 Ancient Egyptian hieroglyphics are 5,000-year-old versions of infographics, telling visual stories of life, work and religion.

-Physical maps began making an appearance around the 1700s, as it was around this time when the basics of measuring time, surveying, distance and map making had heavily come into play.
+Physical maps began making an appearance around the 1700s.
+It was around this time when the basics of measuring time, surveying, distance and map-making had heavily come into play.

 By the time the mid-1900s came around, publications such as Businessweek and Popular Mechanics began adopting infographics to represent data.

-Infographics begin to develop slightly in the 1970s when a graphic design from Munich designed a series of pictograms for the 1972 Summer Olympics that took place in Munich.
+Infographics begin to develop slightly in the 1970s with a series of pictograms for the 1972 Summer Olympics in Munich.

-According to Techinfographics.com, 90% of information taken in by the brain is visual, and 40% of the nerve fibres connected to the human brain is associated with the eye.
-This makes infographics even more useful for data consumption.
+According to Techinfographics.com, 90% of information taken in by the brain is visual and 40% of the nerve fibres connected to the human brain are associated with the eye.
+This makes infographics the optimal format for data consumption.